 Source: Anthropic Economic Index (2025).
 Theoretical capability from Eloundou et al.; observed from Claude conversation data.
 Values approximate — read from original figure.

-Meanwhile Zuckerberg laid off 8,000 people while simultaneously installing recording software on the survivors’ computers to study their work and train AI models.
-Some of those employees had built AI tools during company hackathons to make their jobs more efficient.
-Then they got cut.
+Meanwhile Zuckerberg laid off 8,000 people after reportedly installing recording software on the survivors’ machines to study their work and train AI on it.
+Some of those let go had built AI tools at company hackathons to make their own jobs more efficient.

 Software engineer job postings surged while overall postings stayed flat